Mark Dornford-May: Career

-In 2001 two of the ensemble's first stage productions toured from Spier Festival in Cape Town to Wilton's Music Hall in London.
+In 2001, two of the ensemble's first stage productions toured from Spier Festival in Cape Town to Wilton's Music Hall in London.
 From there The Mysteries - Yiimimangalisa transferred to West End and uCarmen was performed at many of the world's major arts festivals.
 Other stage work includes co-productions with the Young Vic of The Magic Flute – Impempe Yomlingo, featuring Mozart's score transposed for an orchestra of marimbas, and A Christmas Carol – Ikrismas Kherol.
 These won several awards including The Magic Flute – Impempe Yomlingo winning an Olivier Award for Best Musical Revival and the Globes de Cristal for Best Opera Production following a sold-out season at the Théâtre du Châtelet in Paris.
 The Magic Flute – Impempe Yomlingo also played a season in the West End.
 In 2009, Isango played a second West End season of The Mysteries – Yiimimangaliso.

 In the summer of 2012, La Boheme – Abanxaxhi, a unique partnership with The Global Fund to Fight AIDS, Tuberculosis and Malaria, played at Hackney Empire in London for five weeks.
 Also in 2012 the company created a new stage version of Shakespeare's Venus & Adonis in partnership with Shakespeare's Globe.In 2013, due to the successful first run of performances the company returned to Shakespeare's Globe with Venus and Adonis and finished editing their new film Noye's Fludde, which was funded and supported by the Britten Foundation.

-2014 saw the company tour the US to universal critical acclaim with sold-out performances and returned again to Shakespeare's Globe with a revival of The Mysteries - Yiimimangaliso.
+The year 2014 saw the company tour the US to universal critical acclaim with sold-out performances and returned again to Shakespeare's Globe with a revival of The Mysteries - Yiimimangaliso.
 The company also produced another feature film Breathe - Umphefumlo, which had its premiere at the 2015 Berlin International Film Festival and had a special gala screening in South Africa in March 2015, hosted by Archbishop Desmond Tutu.In 2016, Isango Ensemble adapted Jonny Steinberg's book A Man of Good Hope in co-production with the Young Vic, the Royal Opera, Répons Foundation, BAM and Les Théâtres de la Ville de Luxembourg.
 The show ran for two months at the Young Vic in London in Autumn 2016 and then played at BAM, New York City's most prestigious international house in February 2017, Hong Kong Arts Festival in February 2018 and in Europe in May/June 2018 at Les Théâtres de la Ville de Luxembourg, Ruhrfestspiele Recklinghausen in Germany and Bergen International Festival in Norway.
 In 2019 the production toured Adelaide, Auckland, several cities in France and the United Kingdom at the Royal Opera House.